Champions League: RB Leipzig out as Liverpool end comeback hopes | DW | 10.03.2021

 RB Leipzig are out of the Champions League after a deserved defeat to Liverpool in Budapest.
 In a game accompanied by an odd atmosphere, Julian Nagelsmann might see his side's exit as a positive.

-Liverpool took 70 minutes to decide a game they always looked like winning.
+Liverpool took 70 minutes to decide a game and a tie they always looked like winning.

 After an hour of football that was predominantly about good saves and poor composure, a frustrated Mohamed Salah sent a low shot in at the near corner and then Sadio Mane converted a superb cross by substitute Divock Origi.